dylanlikelihood/My-Statistical-Reading-List/README.md

 # Causal Inference

-* *The Book of Why* — Pearl et al.
+* *A First Course in Causal Inference* — Ding

+## Less Technical Causal Inference Book

 * *The Effect: An Introduction to Research Design and Causality* — Huntington-Klein
-* *Observation and Experiment: An Introduction to Causal Inference* — Rosenbaum
-* *A First Course in Causal Inference* — Ding
-* *Causal Inference* — Rothman
-* *Statistical Models and Causal Inference: A Dialogue with the Social Sciences* — Freedman
-* *Causal Inference: What If* — Robins, Hernan
-* *Causality: Models, Reasoning and Inference* — Pearl

 ---

 # Papers, Blogs, and YouTube Videos